 For Scott, his ability to see, hear and smell things at a heightened sense, is why he decided to call autism his superpower.

 "I am so smart, I know stuff," Scott said, joking that his brain works like a computer.

 Sara Scott said her son's life is like a puzzle, where he literally connects things together like a complex design.

-On Monday, April 2, on World Autism Day, and throughout the following week, Scott planned take part in activities to bring awareness to those living with autism.
+Next week, on Monday, April 2, on World Autism Day, Scott will take part in activities to bring awareness to those living with autism.